spring-projects-experimental/spring-boot-thin-launcher/README.md

 1. The `ThinJarWrapper` class has been added.
 2. A `META-INF/thin.properties` which lists the dependencies of the app.

 When the app runs the main method is in the `ThinJarWrapper`.
-It's job is to download another jar file that you just built (the "launcher"), or locate it in your local Maven repo if it can.
+Its job is to download another jar file that you just built (the "launcher"), or locate it in your local Maven repo if it can.
 The wrapper downloads the launcher (if it needs to), or else uses the cached version in your